Faran71/personal_trainer_backend/README.md

 - Add a workout
 - Change password

-## Description
-This is the backend for the twitter replica website.

 ## Setup instructions for Backend

 To set up the project you will need to: